Introduction

 The NMRResultGreensFunction1D

-is the analog datatype to NMRResultSpectrum1D
+is the analog data type to NMRResultSpectrum1D

 when using calculate_greens_function instead of calculate_spectrum.
 The only difference is that instead of the attribute spectrum

-it has the attribute greens_function
+, it has the attribute greens_function

 , which stores a NMRGreensFunction1D